ozinka/files_backup/README.md

 ## password_encrypt.py

-This script can be used to get hash from the password to decript backup.
+This script can be used to get hash from the password to decrypt backup.

 ### Usage